jierasmus27/mars_rovers/README.md

 # The Mars Rover Challenge

-The challenge was completed in pure Ruby, which is all that is needed to run the application.
+The challenge was completed in Ruby, which is all that is needed to run the application.

 ## To Install